lokke scm edn: remove #:declarative; breaks 2.2; already the default

 lokke.io

-is analogous clojure.java.io
+is analogous to clojure.java.io

 , and lokke.shell